Sanjanakapuganti/PayPredictor/README.md

 The goal of this project is to assist HR professionals, job seekers, and analysts in estimating fair compensation using real-world features.

-🧾 Dataset Information
+🧾 Dataset Information:
 Total Records: 376 rows

 Total Features: 6 columns

 Columns:

-Age (Numeric)
+1.Age (Numeric)

-Education Level (Categorical)
+2.Education Level (Categorical)

-Job Title (Categorical)
+3.Job Title (Categorical)

-Years of Experience (Numeric)
+4.Years of Experience (Numeric)

-Location (Categorical)
+5.Location (Categorical)

-Salary (Target variable - Numeric)
+6.Salary (Target variable - Numeric)

 The dataset was preprocessed by handling missing values, encoding categorical features, and normalizing input where needed.

-🔧 Tech Stack
+🔧 Tech Stack:

+.
 Python 3.x

+.
 Pandas & NumPy

+.
 Scikit-learn

+.
 Streamlit

+.
 Matplotlib / Seaborn (for optional visualization)

-📈 Model Training
+📈 Model Training:
-Model used: Random Forest Regressor
+----Model used: Random Forest Regressor

-Features selected based on correlation and domain knowledge.
+-----Features selected based on correlation and domain knowledge.

-Trained and saved using joblib.
+----Trained and saved using joblib.

-📍 Output
+📍 Output:-
 Predicted salary displayed based on user input.

 Streamlit app provides a friendly interface for real-time predictions.